lorin/availability-reading/README.md

 [pdf][armstrong03]

+Describes both Erlang and principles for using it to build reliable systems.

-Release It!: Design and Deploy Production-Ready Software, Michael Nygard,
+## Release It!: Design and Deploy Production-Ready Software
+Michael Nygard,
 Pragmatic Bookshelf,
 April, 2007

-On Designing and Deploying Internet-Scale Services, James Hamilton,
+## On Designing and Deploying Internet-Scale Services
+James Hamilton,
 Proceedings of the 21st Large Installation System Administration Conference (LISA '07),
 November 11-16, 2007
 [html][hamilton07]

-Web Operations: Keeping the Data on Time,
+## Web Operations: Keeping the Data on Time
 John Allspaw & Jesse Robins, eds.
 O'Reilly Media,
 July 2010

+A collection of essays.